-- 5. After the initial service planning meeting, Community Living South Muskoka will invite the individual and/or their family, service partners and the DSO as required to meet to a Service Admission meeting to address the following: - Development of a support plan for the individual including the need for clinical supports; - Development of a one page profile and individual support agreement to outline the wishes, support needs and goals of the individual and define mutual service delivery expectations; - Ensure that any financial arrangements such as ODSP are at their correct levels or in place if an accommodation service is requested; - Required consents have been determined and signed; - Create an orientation plan to the service area(s) including meetings with peers that attend the identified service area(s); - The individual's and family's rights, responsibilities, and involvement have been discussed and documented; - Service area charts/recording systems/medication sheets/ person directed planning tools are set up and in place for the individual. - Determine any issues or concerns or service gaps that need to be resolved - Establish a timeline for service delivery to commence.
+- 6. After the initial service planning meeting, Community Living South Muskoka will invite the individual and/or their family and service partners to a Service Admission meeting to address the following: - Development of a support plan for the individual including the need for clinical supports; - Development of a one page profile and individual support agreement to outline the wishes, support needs and goals of the individual and define mutual service delivery expectations; - Ensure that any financial arrangements such as ODSP are at their correct levels or in place if an accommodation service is requested; - Required consents have been determined and signed; - Create an orientation plan to the service area(s) including meetings with peers that attend the identified service area(s); - The individual's and family's rights, responsibilities, and involvement have been discussed and documented; - Service area charts/recording systems/medication sheets/ person directed planning tools are set up and in place for the individual. - Determine any issues or concerns or service gaps that need to be resolved - Establish a timeline for service delivery to commence.